Zaaxy72773/tiktok-nickname-scraper/README.md

 ## Help

-Make sure you add usernames into "usernames.txt"
+Make sure you add usernames into "usernames.txt"<br>
-Make sure you install the requirments
+Make sure you install the requirments<br>
-If you are only getting errors try using a vpn
+If you are only getting errors try using a vpn<br>